sdondley/Dist-Zilla-for-Beginners/tutorial11.md

 `cpanm Dist::Zilla::App::Command::stale`

-Like the `installdeps` subcommand, it works not only with plugin modules, but modules your module's distribution relies upon.
+Like the `installdeps` subcommand, it affects not only the modules needed by plugins, but modules needed by the code across your entire distribution.

 This command ensures all the modules related to your distribution are the latest and the greatest.
 To update all the modules related to your distribution, issue